 James composes, directs and writes for film, and theatre.
 His music style covers musical genres such as Orchestral, Contemporary Classical, Instrumental, Soundtrack, Jazz and Soul.

 James is a member of BMI, The Dramatist Guild of America, The American Composers Forum, The Playwrights Center, The National Association of Negro Musicians, Inc., Composers Diversity Collective, Theatre West, The Society of Composers & Lyricist, and the American Society of Music Arrangers and Composers.
 He is the Executive Director of the Laity Institute of the Arts, a Private Arts Foundation which teaches the visual and performing arts to children and adults.
 He is also an accomplished playwright and composer.
 He learned to hone his skills in musical theatre through New Musicals Inc.

-He has written a TV Sci-Fi pilot (The Guardian) and a TV Drama pilot which he adapted into a feature-length screenplay called "2 Much 4 Words" for VEL Films his indie film company.
-He has released four CDs and a long-awaited concept recording of "This Time and Age" A New Rock Musical.
+He has written a TV Sci-Fi pilot (The Guardian) and a TV Drama pilot, which he adapted into a feature-length screenplay called "2 Much 4 Words" for VEL Productions, his indie film company.
+He has released four CDs and a long-awaited concept recording of "This Time and Age," A New Rock Musical.
 (Think Jesus Christ Superstar meets LOTR) which in his words is his "artistic love letter to Andrew Lloyd Weber and Tim Rice's seminal work."

 "I believe perseverance dictates that every person arrives at their desired destination exactly on time."

 Recording This Time and Age an original musical in a THX 5.1 studio

 A story board illustration of Way Back When another original musical